AlienKevin/wordshk_app/README.md

 - [ ] Customize keyboard bar for iOS and Android using https://pub.dev/packages/keyboard_actions
 - [ ] Cut off audio when switching audio or exiting page
 - [ ] Add Yale romanization support
+- [ ] Convert traditional characters in links of eng explanation to simplified

 # Legal